mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 identifier.
 E.g., /customers/123456 to refer to the specific customer with number 123456.
 The identifier must be unique within the containing collection and persist for the life of the object within that collection.
-IDs must not be ordinal values—ordinal retrieval of objects from a collection is possible using query parameters on the collection URI.
+IDs must not be ordinal values-ordinal retrieval of objects from a collection is possible using query parameters on the collection URI.